natnicha/database-web-techniques-photovoltaic-system-services/project/docs/generate-report.md

 # [POST] Generate a Photovoltaic System Report within a Project

-To generate photovoltaic reports according to the project ID for a specific user in authorization token and send out an email once finished generating all reports within the project
+To generate photovoltaic reports by calling to /product/generate-report/{id} according to the project ID for a specific user in authorization token and send out an email once finished generating all reports within the project

 ## URL